-1 24.
-"Money."
-Substantively identical to former Section 1-201.
-The test is that of sanction 2 of government, whether by authorization before issue or adoption afterward, which recognizes 3 the circulating medium as a part of the official currency of that government.
-The narrow view 4 that money is limited to legal tender is rejected.
-[To be revised to reflect discussion in Reporter's 5 Note 4.1 6 7 Reporter's Note 8 9 1.
-"Conspicuous."
-10 11 a.
-Issue of fact or law.
-The sentence in the definition providing that the issue is 12 one for the court was deleted in earlier drafts but has been restored in square brackets.
-Concern 13 was expressed that its deletion might make a summary judgment more difficult to obtain.
-The 14 drafting committee should give further consideration to this issue.
-15 16 b.
+1 2 the conspicuous definition in the revised official comment.
+3 4 5 6 Article 2.
+Certain disclaimers of warranty (2-316(2).
+7 8 9 consumer leases (2A-303(7)).
+10 11 12 13 14 15 16 17 18 19 indication by bailee of partial delivery (7-403(c)(2)).
+20 21 22 23 24 convenience of reference.
+25 26 27 28 29 30 31 32 33 34 35 36 37 38 change made to the definition is the addition of the third sentence.
+39 40 41 42 43 44 b.
 Examples.
-Deletion of the examples facilitates a more thorough discussion of 17 the conspicuous definition in the revised official comment.
-18 19 c.
+Deletion of the examples facilitates a more thorough discussion of c.
 Current UCC Provisions Using "Conspicuous" or "Conspicuously."
-20 21 Article 2.
-Certain disclaimers of warranty (2-316(2).
-22 23 Article 2A.
-Certain disclaimers of warranty (2A-214(2), (3), (4)); certain terms in 24 consumer leases (2A-303(7)).
-25 26 Article 3.
-Statement that promise or order is not negotiable (3-104(d)); certain statements 27 related to tender of instrument in full satisfaction of claim (3-311(b), (c)(1)).
-28 29 Article 7.
-Statement that document is not negotiable (7-104(c)); statement that issuer does 30 not know whether goods were received or conform to description (7-203(1)); statement in 31 relation to foreclosure of warehouse's lien that goods will be advertised for sale and sold at 32 auction (7-210(b)(2); requirement that notice of sale be posted in conspicuous places (not used 33 with reference to a term) (7-210(b)(5)); statement identifying document as duplicate (7-402); 34 indication by bailee of partial delivery (7-403(c)(2)).
-35 36 Article 8.
+Article 2A.
+Certain disclaimers of warranty (2A-214(2), (3), (4)); certain terms in Article 3.
+Statement that promise or order is not negotiable (3-104(d)); certain statements related to tender of instrument in full satisfaction of claim (3-311(b), (c)(1)).
+Article 7.
+Statement that document is not negotiable (7-104(c)); statement that issuer does not know whether goods were received or conform to description (7-203(1)); statement in relation to foreclosure of warehouse's lien that goods will be advertised for sale and sold at auction (7-210(b)(2); requirement that notice of sale be posted in conspicuous places (not used with reference to a term) (7-210(b)(5)); statement identifying document as duplicate (7-402): Article 8.
 Transfer restriction noted on certificate (8-204(a)).]
-37 38 2.
-"Document of title."
-This definition is not changed and is provided here for 39 convenience of reference.
-40 41 3.
+2. "Document of title."
+This definition is not changed and is provided here for 3.
 "Electronic."
 The draft adopts the standard ULC definition.
-42 4.
-"Money."
+3A.
+"Holder."
+This definition has been revised to exclude persons who have control pursuant to Section 7-106(d) through the acknowledgment of a person in control.
+4. "Money."
 The definition of "money" applies to the term as used in the UCC.
-The 43 44 definition does not determine whether an asset constitutes "money" for other purposes.
-45

-Only something currently authorized or adopted as a medium of exchange by a government, by an intergovernmental organization, or pursuant to an agreement between two or more governments can be money.
+The definition does not determine whether an asset constitutes "money" for other purposes.
+Only something currently authorized or adopted as a medium of exchange by a government, and as further elaborated in the second sentence of the definition, can be money.
 Coins and paper currency formerly issued by a government but now owned and traded only for their numismatic or historical value, and not as a medium of exchange, are not money.

-An electronic medium of exchange established pursuant to a country's law and that is recorded and transferable in a system that did not exist or did not operate for that medium of exchange before the electronic record was authorized or adopted by the country's government also constitutes money.
+The only An electronic medium of exchange established pursuant to a country's law and that is recorded and transferable in a system that did not exist and did not operate for that medium of exchange before the electronic medium of exchange was authorized or adopted by the country's government also constitutes money.
 This is so even if ownership is established or maintained through a blockchain or other system not operated by the government.
-In contrast, a medium of exchange created or distributed by one or more private parties is not money solely because the government of one or more countries later authorizes or adopts the pre-existing medium of exchange.
+In contrast, an existing medium of exchange created or distributed by one or more private parties is not money solely because the government of one or more countries later authorizes or adopts the pre-existing medium of exchange.